ps1312/sistema-ctg/README.md

 ## 🔐 Authentication

-The system uses Convex Auth for secure user authentication, ensuring that:
+The system uses Convex Auth for secure user authentication, in the demo:

-- Each user can only access their own data
+- All data is shared by the users
 - All operations are properly authenticated
 - User sessions are managed securely

 ## 📱 User Experience

 The application is designed with animal shelter staff in mind, providing:

 - **Quick Access**: Fast navigation between frequently used features
 - **Clear Visual Feedback**: Color-coded status indicators and progress tracking
 - **Efficient Workflows**: Streamlined processes for daily medication administration